wreise/top_audio_id/README.md

 # README
-Code for audio processing and identification using persistent homology.
+This repository contains the code for the topological audio fingerprint and identification methods from the paper "Topological fingerprints for audio identification" (Reise*, Fernandez*, Dominguez, Harrington and Beguerisse-Diaz, 2023).

 ## Installation and use
 The package and the library are in python.
 The following should get you started to create an environment, install the package and all the dependencies with conda.